 If you needed to let your nanny go, they may file for unemployment compensation.
 Household employers have unemployment-related responsibilities during their nanny’s employment and after their termination.
 Here’s what you need to know when your nanny files for unemployment.

-Whether you gave your nanny a month’s notice that you wouldn’t be needed their services because your family’s circumstances changed or fired them on the spot, your now ex-caregiver may file for unemployment.
+Whether you gave your nanny a month’s notice that you wouldn’t need their services because your family’s circumstances changed, or fired them on the spot, your now ex-caregiver may file for unemployment.
 If they are no longer working for you and haven’t lined up another job, they may claim benefits to get financial help while searching for their next placement.

 As a household employer, you have unemployment-related responsibilities while your nanny is on the job and after they’re terminated.